 Mark Kelly, public relations and advertising manager at Lodge, sat down with me during my recent visit to tackle a few of cast iron's top myths.

 Here are five myths Mark dispelled for us.

 Myth #1: You should only use nonstick utensils, not metal, when cooking with cast iron.

 Not the case.
 "You can certainly use metal utensils, or any other tool for cooking, on cast iron cookware," Mark said.
 "Any possible scrapes on the seasoning will be quickly replenished with oils from food."
 Any particles removed from the use of metal utensils is most likely old fats and oils, not the underlying seasoning.

 Myth #2: You should never cook tomatoes and other acidic foods in cast iron.

-Myth #3: Cast iron ruined forever if it’s washed with soap.
+Myth #3: Cast iron is ruined forever if it’s washed with soap.

 This Southern golden rule is pretty controversial.
-Official word straight from a fourth-generation cast iron manufacturer—soap will NOT ruin your cast.
+Official word straight from a fourth-generation cast iron manufacturer: soap will not ruin your pan.
 To be fair, your mother/spouse/dear friend may harbor bad feelings regardless.

 Myth #4: Rusted cast iron is ruined.

 Kelly busts this myth without a doubt.
 "Fear not, cast iron can never be ruined.
 There are numerous ways to restore cast iron cookware."
 Let your guilt go, drag out your grandmother’s forgotten skillet (or someone else’s you found at the flea market), and check out our post on restoring rusted cast iron.
 Lodge’s video on the same subject should get you inspired too.